luizcurti/node-e2e-tests/README.md

-# E2E Tests
+# E2E and Unit Tests

-This repository contains code for End-to-End (E2E) tests.
-It focuses on simulating user interactions with the application.
+This repository contains the code for End-to-End (E2E) tests and unit tests.

 ## Technologies Used

+- PostgreSQL
+- Prisma ORM
+- Generics (TypeScript)
-* TypeScript
+- TypeScript
-* Jest
+- Jest
-* Docker compose
+- Docker Compose
-* Postegress

 ## Types of Tests
 Unit Tests: Test individual components or functionalities in isolation.

-Integration Tests: Test how multiple components or functionalities work together.

 E2E Tests: Simulate actual user behavior interacting with the application.

 ## Setup